Particular/Workshop/faq.md

 ### Get a copy of this repository

 Clone or download this repo locally on your machine.
 If you're downloading a zip copy of the repo please be sure the zip file is unblocked before decompressing it.
 In order to unblock the zip file:
- * right click on the downloaded copy
+ * Right-click on the downloaded copy
- * chose Property
+ * Choose Property
- * on the Property page tick the unblock checkbox
+ * On the Property page tick the unblock checkbox
- * press OK
+ * Press OK

 ### Check your machine is correctly configured

-The cloned, or downloaded, copy of this repository contains an utility ([WorkshopPrerequisitesChecker](https://github.com/Particular/Workshop.Microservices/blob/master/WorkshopPrerequisitesChecker)) that will verify that your machine is configured to run the workshop exercises.
+The cloned, or downloaded, copy of this repository contains a utility ([WorkshopPrerequisitesChecker](https://github.com/Particular/Workshop.Microservices/blob/master/WorkshopPrerequisitesChecker)) that will verify that your machine is configured to run the workshop exercises.

 Run the Prerequisites checker, by right clicking on the `WorkshopPrerequisitesChecker.exe` and chosing `Run as Administrator`.
 It will verify that you: